Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 7. The manuscript file has been arranged in the following sequence.

-Title Page → Abstract and Keywords → Introduction (Without heading) → Materials and Methods → Results and Discussion → Acknowledgement (Optional) → Disclosure Statement → References → Tables and Figures → Ethical Statement → Copyright Statement → Authorship Statement → List of Abbreviation (If any) → Submission Declaration → List of Reviewers.
+Title Page → Abstract and Keywords → Introduction (Without heading) → Materials and Methods → Results and Discussion → Acknowledgement (Optional) → Disclosure Statements → References → Tables and Figures → Ethical Statement → Copyright Statement → Authorship Statement → List of Abbreviation (If any) → Submission Declaration → List of Reviewers.

 8. All tables and figures (including titles, description, footnotes, etc.) have been constructed as per recommended style of the journal and given on separate pages.